CodeLouisville/CSharpClassProject/Week-7.md

 				}
 			}

 		3. Modify the PersonController, adding the following controller action.
-You will need to add "using System.Data.Entity;" to the top of the file for this code to work.
 By specifying that we want to "Include" the person's food preferences, we are employing a practice called eager loading.
 We know that we will be accessing the person's food preferences, so we can tell Entity Framekwork to include these in the query that it generates.
 This way, we don't have to make multiple round-trips to the database.

 			public ActionResult ManageFoodPreferences(int id)
 			{